Singapore's last traditional village

 The first time I heard of Kampong Buangkok was in a New York Times article, “Singapore Prepares to Gobble Up Its Last Village”, published in January 2009.
-Since the Singapore government has the power to reclaim the land at any time it’s inevitable that it will be redeveloped, but as of April 2012 the village still stands.
+Since the Singapore government has the power to reclaim the land at any time it’s inevitable that it will be redeveloped.

 Kampong Buangkok is located in northeastern Singapore between a canal and a construction site.
 Thick trees and bushes shield it from view, but a few handwritten signs point the way.
 Follow the dirt road and it will lead you between the dozen or so wooden houses with tin roofs that make up the village.
 A world away from the high-density apartment blocks that most Singaporeans call home, the kampong houses have large gardens and some families even keep chickens.